eeecstpg/AOHW25_589/README.md

 ```

 # Project Description
-To enable fast, real-time processing using our streaming TPG classifiers, we opted to transmit data through Ethernet
+To enable fast, real-time processing via our streaming TPG classifiers, we opted to use Ethernet streaming for data transmission.
-streaming.
 Through this approach external sensors, such as a Dynamic Vision Sensor (DVS) camera, can communicate quickly with our
-TPG accelerators enabling fast, real-time processing.
+TPG accelerators supporting low-latency, real-time processing.

 ## Hardware Description
 A PYNQ-Z2 board, which uses a Zynq-7000 series FPGA, is used for this demonstration.
 If you have a new board which requires setup, the setup guide can be